cfpb/sbl-project/features/features.md

 ### Complete user profile (first-time user)

 #### User stories
-- [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process (First name, Last name)
+- [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process (First name, Last name).
 - [x] As a filer, I want to associate my account with a financial institution, so I can file on behalf of that institution.
 - [x] As a filer, I would like to associate myself with one or more FIs, so that I can manage all of the filings I’m responsible for in one place.
 - [x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of that institution.